maxbre/git_how_to/git_how_to.md

 lists new or edited files to be committed

-it is always a good practice to check the status of the files inside the repository: this is simply done by issuing the following command:
+it is always a good practice to check the status of the files inside the repository: this is simply done by issuing the following command

 ```
 git status